My responses to a Jehovah's Witnesses

 the third person of a triune God.
 Why do they say that?

 Well, time and again, the Bible speaks of the Holy Spirit as

 having characteristics or qualities which a real person has.
 The Bible speaks of the Holy Spirit

-doing things which real persons do.
+doing things that real persons do.
 How the Holy Spirit is described in Scripture goes far

 beyond a mere influence or a "force."
-That's even emphasized by the pronoun which English
+That's even emphasized by the pronoun that English

 Bible translations use for the Holy Spirit.
 It's always the personal "he" rather than the impersonal